The Musée du Ponant is located in the centre of St-Renan, at 16 rue St Mathieu, at the top of the Place du Vieux Marché.

 We also see that the right edge is carefully chamfered.
 The left one is less well worked.

 Despite the absence of a thorough study of this side by archaeologists, a close examination already suggests that the stone has a complicated history.
 One can indeed assume that the engravings of this side are the oldest.
 And that before being truncated by a first size, they extended further up and to the left.
 It was probably a large stele that had a significant base now gone.
-It represented a kind of paving whose elements intertwined at the point were probably sacred.
-It is possible that this is why it was chosen in order to re-cut it.
+It represented a kind of paving whose elements interlocking at the point may have had a sacred character.
+We can also imagine that, as on the slab of Saint-Bélec1 (Finistère), the engraved network could have constituted the map of a territory or a plot of land dating back to the Bronze Age.
+It was much later that it would have been chosen and re-cut.
 It would therefore have been shortened and its width reduced in order to engrave its main side.
 Finally, in more recent times, its embase would have been removed.
 And, cut into a bevel, the stele, that could no longer stand up, could be used as a tombstone.

 The other sides